 |Litter on the course, at CP’s and at camp sites

-(Each participant will be required to mark his/her race number on each water or food container and any other carried supply including personal items.
+(Each participant will be required to mark his/her race number and/or full name on each water or food container and any other carried supply including personal items.
 The marking of such items is subject to being checked at registration.
 Items may be marked by an indelible marker or clearly marked label.)

 |Any litter (defined as discarded food wrappers or other items deemed by Event staff as litter) dropped by you on the Course, at CP’s and camp sites, either by identification or as witnessed by Event staff, volunteers or other participants, will result in a penalty.||1 hour for first offence; 2 hours for second offence Disqualification for third offence|

 |Litter in the participants' tents||Any litter found in tents every morning before dismantling will result in a penalty for every participant assigned to that tent.||30 minutes for every participant in the tent|

 |Loss of personal items||1.
 Any personal items lost on the Course